ehsanul/ehsanul.com/content/blog/brick.md

 larger simulation steps between tree nodes can substantially reduce the number of car states calculated: another tweakable trade-off between performance and optimality.

-    TODO: gif of search space using different time discretization

 Even more important than the number of levels in the tree is the branching factor.
 Rocket League uses floats for the throttle, steering, roll, pitch, and